Zeleo/openshift-neo4j-cart/README.md

 This implementation does not scale and has a Min-Max == 1.

 I'm not sufficiently fly with Openshift to create a clustered scalable gear.

+When running the logs are in the standard places:

+./versions/<current_version/data/log/*.log
+./versions/<current_version/data/graph.db/messages.log